 The UC is vast, spanning 10 campuses, 5 medical centers, 3 national energy labs, and an array of agriculture and natural resource centers.
-Reflecting this scale, the Office of the Chief Investment Officer (CIO) oversees almost $120 billion in assets across pension, endowment, working capital, and defined contribution pools.
-The defined contribution (DC) plan covers over 300,000 participants, totaling $24 billion in plan size—the second largest public entity plan, with the largest belonging to the US Federal Government.
+Reflecting this scale, the Office of the Chief Investment Officer (CIO) oversees almost $120 billion in assets across pension, endowment, working capital, and defined-contribution (DC) pools.
+The defined-contribution plan covers over 300,000 participants, totaling $24 billion in plan size1 — the second largest public-entity plan, with the largest belonging to the US Federal Government.

 To begin, the UC mandates new hires that have opted for Savings Choice to save at a healthy rate.
-Currently, employees must contribute 7 percent and also receive an 8 percent contribution from the University.
-With an average voluntary contribution rate of 10 percent, UC employees could be saving up 25 percent, nearly 3 times DC saving averages.2
+Currently, employees must contribute 7% and also receive an 8% contribution from the university.
+With an average voluntary contribution rate of 10%, UC employees could be saving up 25%, nearly 3 times DC saving averages.3

 The UC has a dedicated effort to deliver encouraging, easy-to-understand, and ongoing employee communications in order to create a culture of savings.
 This messaging helps to educate participants on the full breadth of their investment options, which the UC has curated to help enable meaningful wealth accumulation.
-From default target date funds (TDFs), to a core line-up of 12 active and passive funds, to a brokerage window, UC not only gives participants access to a variety of investment approaches, it also offers an extremely competitive average management fee—0.07%—for the core fund line-up, enabling participants to pay less in fees and gain more in their portfolios.
+From default target date funds (TDFs), to a core lineup of 12 active and passive funds, to a brokerage window, the UC not only gives participants access to a variety of investment approaches, it also offers an extremely competitive average management fee, 0.07%, for the core fund lineup, enabling participants to pay less in fees and gain more in their portfolios.

 Even the most responsible savers can feel the strain of the retirement transition, thanks to longer lives and earlier workforce exits.

-For new employees having elected Savings Choice, drawing down those savings to last throughout retirement is still unsolved, though the University of California has an idea.
-The Office of CIO can envision a deferred annuity built into a TDF.
-At the point of retirement, participants will buy, unless they opt out, this annuity with a portion of their savings—allowing them to maintain liquidity for the near term, with the peace of mind that guaranteed income* will be available when they need it most, say at 75 or 80 years old.
+For new employees having elected Savings Choice, drawing down those savings to last throughout retirement is still unsolved, though the UChas an idea.
+The office of the CIO can envision a deferred annuity built into a TDF.
+At the point of retirement, participants will buy, unless they opt out, this annuity with a portion of their savings—allowing them to maintain liquidity for the near term, with the peace of mind that guaranteed income* will be available when they need it most, say at 75 or 80years old.

 Even the most responsible savers can feel the strain of the retirement transition, thanks to longer lives and earlier workforce exits.
-The University of California is looking to innovate the retirement savings and drawdown experiences with forward-thinking investment products, replacing the friction caused by changing demographic dynamics with a seamless shift to retirement readiness…and beyond.
+The UC is looking to innovate the retirement savings and drawdown experiences with forward-thinking investment products, replacing the friction caused by changing demographic dynamics with a seamless shift to retirement readiness...and beyond.